Key Takeaways

 The key event periods along the timeline are:

+What at first appears to be a “grey area of the law,” often is just a lack of understanding the law.
+This is because gun laws are more complex than they need to be, or should be.
 And we have both Minnesota and federal laws to review – statutes and case-law.
-Grey areas of ambiguity exist between the clear, unambiguous areas of gun laws on either side.
+But grey areas of ambiguity do sometimes exist between the clear, unambiguous areas of gun laws on either side.

-But looking forward, no one wants to be on the wrong side of the law; or even in a legal grey area.
-And once already charged with a crime, no one can change the past.
-But in criminal defense of the past, the legal grey area generally means “not guilty.”
+Looking forward, no one wants to be on the wrong side of the law; or even in a legal grey area.
+But once already charged with a crime, no one can change the past.
+And in criminal defense of the past, the legal grey area should mean “not guilty.”

 Retrospective view